oslabs-beta/Podz/README.md

 ```js
 minikube image load <image name:version>
 ```
+*At the moment, Minikube does not load images with the newest version of Docker.
+As of now, please download Docker version 24.0.7* =

 `image name` needs to be replaced by the name of the image and `version` needs to be the tag of the image.
 Check Docker Desktop to find the image name and tags.